GavinHuttley/tib/_sources/python/strings.rst.txt

 2. Call the ``strip()`` method
 3. Assign the result of the call to a variable.

 In this example, I'm defining a ``line`` variable with leading and trailing white space and some internal white space of different types.
-To remove leading/trailing using strip.
+To remove leading/trailing using the ``strip()`` method.

 .. jupyter-execute::